wp-plugins/slideshow-gallery/readme.txt

 6. Turn on Thickbox to show enlarged images in an overlay.

 == Changelog ==

+= 1.4.5 =
+* ADD: Welcome/about screen on update
+* ADD: Child theme folder support
+* ADD: Multilingual with (m)qTranslate
+* IMPROVE: New style for sliders in configuration
+* IMPROVE: Deprecated: Function split() is deprecated
+* IMPROVE: Deprecated: Function eregi() is deprecated
+* FIX: Uppercase file extensions
+* FIX: Image overlay/enlargement only works with no thumbnails
+* FIX: Image overlay/enlargement URL wrong
+* FIX: Space in file name
+* FIX: Information bar is overlapped by prev/next

 = 1.4.4.3 =
 * FIX: TypeError: 'null' is not an object (evaluating 'e.offsetHeight')